EdDataScienceEES/tutorial-eveboswood/index.md

 ### Model Outputs

-Now we know what each different model means and in what scenario we would use them, it is good to have a look at the outputs and see how the differences in the modelling change the models fit to the data.
-This is just an activity to help us understand what the different outputs mean to help us get to grips with when each model should be used.
-This is NOT what you should do with your data.
-The model that you chose to use should be completely dependent on your data and research question, and you should not go around fitting many models and seeing which works best.
+Now we know what each different model means and in what scenario we would use them, we are going to have a look at the outputs and see how the differences in the modelling change the model's fit to the data.
+This is just an activity to help us understand what the different outputs mean which will help you gain a deeper understanding of when each model should be used, and what they are telling you.
+However, trying out each model and checking each output is NOT what you should do with your data.
+The model that you choose to use should be completely dependent on your data and research question, and you should not go around fitting many models and seeing which works best.
 With that said, let's do exactly that...

-There are many ways that we can look at how each of our models that we have made fits the data.
-Today we are going to look at the two most common ones, the model output itself, and diagnostic plotting.
+There are many ways that we can look at how each of our models fits the dataset.
+Today we are going to look at the most common and straightforward one, the model output itself.

 #### Model Outputs - Model 1

 To code to get the model output of a Model is easy, to interpret it is less simple.
-Because we are more focussed on what each model means and when we would use it, we are just going to look at a simple overview of each output.
+Because we are more focused on what each model means and when we would use it, we are just going to look at a simple overview of each output.
+You should already have some understanding of how to interpret model outputs, so this is just a general overview to allow us to compare what each model is doing.
+All gradients and intercepts that are produced by these summaries are on a log scale.
 We will start with our simplest model (mod_1) and work our way up.
 To get our model output we use "summary(name_of_your_model)"

 ```html
 # Our first model summary
 summary(mod_1)
 ```
-This model output gives the Intercept and Gradient (scaled_time) of one line on a log scale.
+This model output gives the Intercept and Gradient (labelled scaled_time) of one line on a log scale.
 This makes sense from what we learnt about Model 1, demonstrated in Figure 1, with one straight line which has one intercept and one gradient.
 Both the intercept and the gradient have an estimate, a standard error a t-value and a p-value.
 To get the gradient and intercept of this line on a log-log scale (like it appears in Figure 1) you would calculate the exponential of each number, done in R using exp().
+This is true for all proceeding models too, so keep that in mind.
 The only number we are really that bothered about today is the 'scaled_time' P-Value ('Pr(>|t|)') which is 0.425, not significant.

 #### Model 2